Screen#

 screen cursor column#

-The screen cursor column returns the value of the column where text will be printed as an integer.
+The screen cursor column returns the cursor’s current column position.

 (screen cursor column)